Sponsored by:

 VisitLEX

-From log trucks on the Mountain Parkway to Hollywood studios, Jeffrey’s journey is proof that big dreams can come from small towns.
-Don’t miss his inspiring story, creative insights, and powerful message on the importance of education and the arts in rural communities.
+From log trucks on the Mountain Parkway to Hollywood studios, Jeffrey’s journey was proof that big dreams could come from small towns.
+Attendees didn’t miss his inspiring story, creative insights, and powerful message on the importance of education and the arts in rural communities.

 Take a look at the 2025 SOAR Summit Schedule